AckerlyXu/heima/articles/sql-database/sql-database-view-oldest-restore-point.md

     ![oldest restore point](./media/sql-database-get-started-backup-recovery/oldest-restore-point.png)

-> [AZURE.TIP]
+> [!TIP]
-> For a tutorial, see [Get Started with Backup and Restore for Data Protection and Recovery](/documentation/articles/sql-database-get-started-backup-recovery/)
+> For a tutorial, see [Get Started with Backup and Restore for Data Protection and Recovery](./sql-database-get-started-backup-recovery.md)
 >

 ## Next steps

-- To learn about service-generated automatic backups, see [automatic backups](/documentation/articles/sql-database-automated-backups/)
+- To learn about service-generated automatic backups, see [automatic backups](./sql-database-automated-backups.md)
-- To learn about long-term backup retention, see [long-term backup retention](/documentation/articles/sql-database-long-term-retention/)
+- To learn about long-term backup retention, see [long-term backup retention](./sql-database-long-term-retention.md)
-- To learn about restoring from backups, see [restore from backup](/documentation/articles/sql-database-recovery-using-backups/)
+- To learn about restoring from backups, see [restore from backup](./sql-database-recovery-using-backups.md)